sinc-LLM: Open Source Framework for Nyquist-Compliant Prompts

 git clone https://github.com/mdalexandre/sinc-llm.git cd sinc-llm pip install -r requirements.txt py -X utf8 auto_scatter.py "Write a blog post about AI" --execute

-The auto-scatter engine will decompose the raw prompt into 6 bands, identify that CONSTRAINTS, FORMAT, and DATA are missing, and suggest content for each missing band.
+The auto-scatter engine splits the raw prompt into 6 bands.
+It finds that CONSTRAINTS, FORMAT, and DATA are missing.
+Then it suggests content to fill each one.

 Community and Contributing

 I released sinc-LLM under an open source license on GitHub.
-Contributions are welcome in several areas:
+You can help in several ways:

-- Integration plugins for popular LLM frameworks (LangChain, LlamaIndex)
+- Plugins for popular LLM frameworks (LangChain, LlamaIndex)

-Read my full paper for the theoretical foundation.
-Try my online transformer to see it in action.
+Read my full paper for the math behind it.
+Try my online transformer to see it work.

 The Bigger Question

-The framework is open source for a reason.
+The framework is open source for a good reason.
 The math is the math.
 The 6 bands are the 6 bands.
-You can audit the code, fork the repo, propose better metrics.
-The signal-theoretic argument is yours to verify.
+You can read the code, fork the repo, and suggest better metrics.
+The argument is yours to check.

 Auditing the open framework is the easy part.
-The hard part is asking your AI vendor whether their proprietary prompt stack is auditable at all, whether they hand over source code in the contract, whether they leave you operating after termination.
-Most lock you into platforms.
+The hard part is asking your AI vendor if their prompt stack can be audited at all.
+Do they give you source code in the contract?
+Can you keep running after termination?
+Most vendors lock you in.

 Now ask your AI vendor the same questions.